-- Build a modern, diversified and resilient economy a.) - Build a prosperous people-centred nation, providing excellent public services characterised by wide stak b.) holder participation with fair opportunities for all. - Become a world leader in sustainable, responsible, ethical and sustainable tourism, closely integrated with c.) the nation's high environmental protection standards, and socioeconomic goals. - Build a highly and appropriately skilled, healthy and productive population to support Vision 2033. d.) - Maintain strong, independent democratic institutions, with an Executive, Legislative and Judiciary that e.) upholds the rule of law and defends human rights. - f.)
-Create a strong enabling environment for free enterprise and entrepreneurship, foreign direct investment and global partnerships. - Build a nation in which our people and nature sustainably coexist and flourish, resilient to both natural and g.) manmade threats - Become a global Knowledge Hub for research and implementation of the "Blue Economy" in partnership h.) with global institutions - Seek innovative and sustainable science & technology solutions to Seychelles' unique opportunities and i.) challenges, including energy and food security.
+- i.)
+Mission - a.)
+Build a modern, diversified and resilient economy - b.)
+Build a prosperous people-centred nation, providing excellent public services characterised by wide stakeholder participation with fair opportunities for all. - c.)
+Become a world leader in sustainable, responsible, ethical and sustainable tourism, closely integrated with the nation's high environmental protection standards, and socioeconomic goals. - d.)
+Build a highly and appropriately skilled, healthy and productive population to support Vision 2033. - e.)
+Maintain strong, independent democratic institutions, with an Executive, Legislative and Judiciary that upholds the rule of law and defends human rights. - f.)
+Create a strong enabling environment for free enterprise and entrepreneurship, foreign direct investment and global partnerships. - g.)
+Build a nation in which our people and nature sustainably coexist and flourish, resilient to both natural and manmade threats. - h.)
+Become a global Knowledge Hub for research and implementation of the "Blue Economy" in partnership with global institutions - i.)
+Seek innovative and sustainable science & technology solutions to Seychelles' unique opportunities and challenges, including energy and food security.

-Values and principles ii.)
+ii.)
+Values and principles